 Prerequisite: Complete and bring with you a working proposal.
 Please download and use one of the templates above, or you may use a proposal model you’ve found on your own.

-A winning book proposal is a tool that entices seven audiences (author, agent, editor, pub board, marketing, creative, and sales) to grasp a contagious vision for a book, and then equips them to successfully play their parts in placing the book into the hands its ideal readership.
+A winning book proposal is a tool that entices seven audiences (author, agent, editor, pub board, marketing, creative, and sales) to grasp a contagious vision for a book, and then equips them to successfully play their parts in placing the book into the hands of its ideal readership.

-Broken into segments, this hands-on interactive clinic will begin with an in-depth presentation, then offer individual time to work on and refine specific proposal elements of your own, then break into small groups for fiction and nonfiction personal feedback and critique, and finally come together again for advice and guidance to launch you into the world of meeting with editors.
+Broken into four segments, this hands-on interactive clinic will begin with an in-depth presentation, then offer individual time to work on and refine specific proposal elements of your own, then break into small groups for fiction and nonfiction personal feedback and critique, and finally come together again for advice and guidance to launch you into the world of meeting with editors.

 Proposal-writing classes have always left me feeling a bit bewildered.
 Each instructor had their own, different list of “musts,” “do’s,” and “don’ts.”
 The fog lifted for me after working with Cindy Lambert at the Colorado Christian Writers’ Conference.
 A delightful and caring mentor, I would have enjoyed her class under any circumstances.
 But as a teacher Cindy really zeroed in on: WHAT we needed to include in our proposal, WHY that information was important to an Acquisitions Editor, WHERE each section should be shown for optimum effect, HOW to dig deeply to uncover what made our writing stand out in a crowd, and, maybe most importantly, WHO are our readers?
 It took my understanding of writing and publishing to a whole new level.